CodeHipster/go-code-visualizer/README.md

 - Public Functions

 ===
-How
+What does it do?
 ===

-Fase 1
-The go-code-visualizer will generate a cv file that can be visualized by a dot language visualizer.
+The go-code-visualizer will generate a gv(graphviz) file that can be visualized by a dot language visualizer.

+==
+How can i use it?
+==

+Build the go code into an executable.

+Run the executable in the folder of the project you want to visualize.

+It will put a .gv file in the same folder

+download a dot graph visualizer (e.g. http://www.graphviz.org/Download..php)

+pass the .gv file to the dot program. (e.g. > dot -Tsvgz dot-visual.gv -o go-code_dot.svgz)